Classmates (2015 film): Plot

-Satya is a last year student and a college leader from "yuva shakti party".
-Ani is a first year student and a very cool and fun loving boy and Satya's friend.
+Satya is a last-year student and a college leader from the Yuva Shakti Party.
+Ani is a freshman who is Satya's friend.
 Aditi Nimbalkar is the niece of a politician.
 Appu is a rough girl and Satya's right hand.
 She loves Satya.
 Rohit is also a last year student and a swimmer.
 Ani has an ambition to build music section in college.
-In the beginning, Satya and Aditi hate each other but later, they fell in love with each other.
+In the beginning, Satya and Aditi hate each other but later, they fall in love with each other.
 During this, elections begin and Rohit decides that Aditi is going to oppose Satya in elections.
 The turning point of the story is Ani's death.

 Soundtrack

 Music of the film is composed by Amitraj, Troy Arif, Avinash-Vishwajeet and Pankaj Padghan with lyrics are penned by Mandar Cholkar, Satyajeet Ranade, Guru Thakur and Kshitij Patwardhan.

 The first single from the film "Teri Meri Yaariyan" was released on YouTube on 7 November 2014.
 The second song "Bindhast Bedhadak" was released on 24 November 2014 on 9x Jhakaas.